 The Acas conciliator will issue an early conciliation certificate which will include a unique reference number.
 You will then be free to make an employment tribunal claim.

-Please see employment tribunal claims.
+Please see our page employment tribunal claims.

 A copy of this formal acknowledgement that early conciliation has finished will also go to the Respondent but only if they have been involved in the process.